RAF Habbaniya: History

 Later in the Second World War, Habbaniya became an important stage on the southern air route between the UK and the USSR.
 British Overseas Airways Corporation (BOAC) ran a regular passenger service via North Africa and the Middle East using Consolidated Liberator transports.
 The United States Army Air Forces Air Transport Command used Habbaniya as a stopover point between the large Lend-Lease aircraft assembly facility at Abadan Airport, Iran, and Payne Field, Cairo.
 Also ATC operated a transport route from Habbaniya to Mehrabad Airport, Tehran.
-After the Second World War, BOAC discontinued the flying boat service and the hotel buildings at the lake were acquired by the RAF and used as a Rest and Recreation Centre.
-In 1949, Habbaniya was assessed as having six hangars and two metal runways, the longest being 2,000 yard in length.
+After the Second World War, BOAC discontinued the flying boat service. and the hotel buildings at the lake were acquired by the RAF and used as a Rest and Recreation Centre.
+In 1949, Habbaniya was assessed as having six hangars and two metalled runways, the longer being 2,000 yard in length.

 No. 6 Squadron RAF, No. 8 Squadron RAF and No. 73 Squadron RAF were the last flying squadrons to depart the base in the mid-1950s.
 Although the British presence continued until 1959, on 2 May 1955, command of the base was handed over to the Iraqi government.

 During the Cold War, from 1 August 1946, GCHQ ran a large signals intelligence (SIGINT) monitoring station at Habbaniya staffed by 276 Signals Unit until 31 July 1958.
 It also operated SIGINT aircraft over Iran and the Caspian Sea to monitor the Soviet Union.

 On 14 July 1958, the July 1958 Revolution took place, which brought down the Hashemite Kingdom of Iraq.
-At that time, Habbaniya had 900 personnel and the uprising in Baghdad had caused the loss of one British life and the burning of the embassy.
+At that time Habbaniya had 900 personnel.
+The uprising in Baghdad caused the loss of one British life and the burning of the embassy.
 By the start of 1959, the base was host to 600 RAF staff with 60 dependants.
 The dependants were flown back to the United Kingdom in early April 1959.
-The base closed on 31 May 1959 when the RAF finally withdrew after the July 1958 Revolution made the presence of British military no longer welcome.
+The base closed on 31 May 1959 when the RAF finally withdrew, after the July 1958 Revolution had made the presence of British military no longer welcome.
 On abandonment of the base, a question was asked in the UK Parliament concerning the cost of the base over the 23 years of its operational life.
 It was estimated that it had the amount was £3.5 million.